DeanA1985/HeritageHousingP5/README.md

 Writing this README helped reinforce that technical work must be well-documented to be usable and assessable.
 Clear explanations, walkthroughs, and glossary sections make a huge difference.

 This project offered valuable experience across the full data science workflow — from analysis to deployment — and served as a solid foundation for future real-world applications.

 ---

+## Known Issues and Future Work

+### Known Issues

+- **Library Conflicts**:
+  Occasional issues with `pyarrow` and other libraries required specific installations or version downgrades.

+- **Streamlit Caching**:
+  When data is updated, Streamlit may cache old results unless restarted.

+- **Input Limitations**:
+  App only accepts features that are present in the preprocessed dataset and encoded accordingly.

+### Future Enhancements

+- Hyperparameter tuning (e.g., `GridSearchCV`)
+- Add support for additional models like **XGBoost** or **Lasso Regression**
+- Upload CSV for batch property price predictions
+- SHAP-based visual explanations for feature impact
+- Cloud deployment with Docker for scalability

+---